Alternatives to Silk Performer

 Micro Focus does provide a 45-day free trial, but does not provide pricing or plan information for their functional/performance testing products.
 You must contact them for pricing.

-The LoadView trial is available for 30 days and includes $20 in load testing credits.
+The LoadView trial includes $20 in load testing credits.
 LoadView has subscription-based plans, starting at $199 per month.
 With our subscription-based plans, all unused resources rollover and accumulate month-to-month as long as your plan remains active.
 Alternatively, you can also select from a pay-as-you-go plan.
 Pricing is calculated and displayed before you begin new test, so you know exactly what you’re paying for.
 If your specific needs require more than what is listed above, please contact us for Enterprise-level plans.

 LoadView Professional Services